 Here, at the elevation of 8,500 feet above sea level, the snow is not a rare phenomenon.
 On the contrary, average annual snowfall reaches up to 10 feet, allowing ample opportunities for sledding, cross-country skiing, and snowshoeing.

 5. Mount Baldy

-Mount Baldy is another popular destination to play in snow near Los Angeles.
+Mount Baldy is another popular destination to play in the snow near Los Angeles.
 With annual snowfall of 11 feet, this doesn’t puzzle you at all.
-Quite the opposite, the abundance of the snow and close proximity to Los Angeles make Mount Baldy an idyllic place for winter sports such as snowboarding, skiing, and snow tubing.
+Quite the opposite, the abundance of the snow and a close proximity to Los Angeles make Mount Baldy an idyllic place for such winter sports as snowboarding, skiing, and snow tubing.